saurabhhh777/WalletX/README.md

 npm run build
 ```

-The built files will be in the `dist` directory.

 ## Usage

-### Creating a New Wallet
+### Creating a Wallet

-1. Navigate to either the Ethereum or Solana tab
+1. Click on either "Ethereum" or "Solana" tab
-2. Click "Create New Wallet"
+2. Click "Create Wallet" button
-3. Your new wallet will be generated with a fresh address and private key
+3. Your new wallet will be generated with a secure private key
-4. **Important**: Save your private key securely - it cannot be recovered if lost
+4. Save your private key securely - it provides full access to your wallet

-### Importing an Existing Wallet
+### Importing a Wallet

-1. Navigate to either the Ethereum or Solana tab
+1. Click on either "Ethereum" or "Solana" tab
 2. Enter your private key in the import section
 3. Click "Import Wallet"
-4. Your wallet will be loaded and you can view your balance
+4. Your wallet will be loaded and ready to use

 ### Sending Transactions
 1. Ensure you have a wallet loaded
-2. Navigate to the "Send Transaction" section
-3. Enter the recipient's address
+2. Enter the recipient's address
-4. Enter the amount to send
+3. Enter the amount to send
-5. Click "Send Transaction"
+4. Click "Send Transaction"
-6. Wait for confirmation
+5. Wait for confirmation

-### Solana Airdrop (Testnet)
+### Receiving Payments
+1. Click "Show QR Code" in the receive section
+2. Share the QR code or wallet address with the sender
+3. The QR code contains the wallet address for easy scanning

+### Requesting Test Tokens (Solana)
 1. Load a Solana wallet
-2. Navigate to the "Request Airdrop" section
-3. Enter the amount (max 2 SOL)
-4. Click "Request Airdrop"
+2. Click "Request Airdrop" to get test SOL tokens
-5. Wait for confirmation
+3. Wait for the airdrop to be processed

-## Security Considerations

-⚠️ **Important Security Notes**:

-- This is a **client-side wallet** - private keys are stored in your browser's localStorage
-- **Never** use this wallet for large amounts of cryptocurrency
-- **Always** test with small amounts first
-- **Backup** your private keys securely
-- **Never** share your private keys with anyone
-- Consider using hardware wallets for significant amounts

-## Network Configuration
+## Network Information

 ### Ethereum
-- **Mainnet**: Uses Alchemy demo endpoint (for testing)
-- **Testnet**: Can be configured for Goerli/Sepolia
+- **Network**: Sepolia Testnet
+- **RPC URL**: Infura Sepolia
+- **Purpose**: Testing and development

 ### Solana
+- **Network**: Devnet
-- **Mainnet**: Uses Solana mainnet RPC
+- **RPC URL**: Solana Devnet
-- **Testnet**: Airdrop functionality works on devnet
+- **Purpose**: Testing and development

+## Security Notes

+⚠️ **Important Security Warnings**:
+- Never share your private keys with anyone
+- This application stores private keys locally in your browser
+- Use only for testing and development purposes
+- For production use, consider hardware wallets and secure key management

 ## Development